headissue/jmx-wrench/README.md

 ### Note

+To prevent unwanted access, there are several security constraints installed.
-If you just want a quick local setup, remove the security constraint from the web.xml!
+If your are only interested in a quick local setup, just remove the security constraints from the web.xml under /src/main/webapp/WEB-INF or comment them out.

 ## Features